forestryio/forestry.io/hugo/content/docs/faqs/front-matter-fallbacks.md

     weight: 11

 ---

+You can easily set defaults thanks to Forestry's [front matter templates](/docs/settings/front-matter-templates/).
+It's also possible to do it from the command line.

 Adding [Front Matter](/docs/editing/front-matter) to your content allows you to add variables and configuration to your pages that can be used in your templates.

 Often times, you will find that you are repeating the same front matter values across many files.
 For example, setting the same layout, or adding the same author across many posts.